Everyone loves French croissants, but how much do you know about them?

 “Pâtisserie en pâte levée puis feuilletée et roulée en forme de croissant de lune.”

-The word croissant means “crescent” in French, the shape after which the croissant is named.
+The word croissant means “crescent” in English, the shape after which the croissant is named, like the crescent moon.
+But the word croissant has an important homonym in the French language.

-For example : Le nombre croissantde retraités pose des questions sur le système des retraites.
+For example : Le nombre croissant de retraités pose des questions sur le système des retraites.
+(The increasing number of retirees raises questions about the pension system.)

 Everyone knows how to say croissant in English, but try saying it in French.
-It’s almost impossible for most not native speakers to say it without an accent because the guttural R sound in French doesn’t exist in English and many other languages.
+It’s almost impossible for most non-native speakers to say it without an accent because the guttural R sound in French doesn’t exist in English and many other languages.
 The “T” is also silent. /krwah-sahn/.

 Have a listen yourself by clicking on the play button below.

-No one knows for sure who invented the modern-day French croissant recipe, so it’s a tricky question to answer.
-However, it’s a commonly accepted belief that the croissant is based on the Kipfel or Kipferl, a popular Austrian breakfast staple shaped like a crescent moon, which can be traced back to the 13th century maybe even further back.
+A really interesting croissant fact is that no one knows who invented the modern-day French croissant recipe, so it’s a tricky question to answer.
+However, it’s a commonly accepted belief that the croissant is based on the Kipfel or Kipferl, a popular Austrian breakfast staple shaped like a crescent moon, which can be traced to the 13th century, maybe even further back.

 But that’s only half the truth.

-While it may be true that the croissant is an adaptation of the plainer more bread-like Austrian kipferl, somewhere along the way, the recipe changed, which gave birth to a buttery, flaky, leavened puff pastry the world now knows as a French croissant.
+While it may be true that the croissant is an adaptation of the plainer, more bread-like Austrian Kipfer, somewhere along the way, the recipe changed, which gave birth to a buttery, flaky, leavened puff pastry the world now knows as a French croissant.

 You could say that the Kipfel is the grandfather of the croissant.

-Throughout much of central Europe and nearby countries, the Kipferl is known by different names, all of which usually means crescent or twist in that countries language.
+Throughout much of central Europe and nearby countries, the Kipferl is known by different names, usually crescent or twist in that country’s language.

 - KIPFEL and KIPFERL: Austria and Germany